gomorizsolt/angular-football-web-application/README.md

 # Football Web Application

-This side-project is developed for the purpose of gaining insight into Angular and its whole ecosystem.
+This side-project is developed to gain valuable insights into Angular.

 ## API